 After lunch, we have the whole afternoon free to climb up to the top of Thung Nhuoi pass.
 From the top of the pass, there is a beautiful view of Mai Chau valley.
 Sometimes it’s too cloudy but still a sight to be enjoyed.
 After visiting this wonderful site, we drop down to explore more of the area of White Thai people.

 In the evening, we can enjoy a local dinner and overnight in a beautiful village at the edge of a river.
 After dinner, you can spend the evening sitting together around a fire and join in a Thai traditional music show.
 In their traditional attire, typical of their culture, Thai women invite visitors to participate in the Xoe dance.
 To the rhythmical and ebullient music, the hosts and guests will dance for hours hand-in-hand.
 When they get tired, they stop for a while to drink special sticky rice liquor called “ruou can”.
 Visitors who participate in the Xoe dance once.
 This show is by the light of a fire at night and you likely remember it forever.

 Day 2: Mai Chau – Thung Man.
 100 km, ~4 hrs.

 This is, in fact, the most relaxing day of this Great North motorbike ride.

 At noon we stop for lunch at the top of the pass.
-From here you have a beautiful view of spacious Moc Chau grassland and the Da River.
+From here you have a beautiful view of the massive Moc Chau grassland and the Da River.